maboerg/Closed-chains-of-polygons/README.md

 `j`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Number of polygons in the chain.

 Figure 5 shows the angles involved in our problem.
 We want to examine the case of closed chains.
-Then `&alpha; = 360°/j`.
+Then `\alpha = 360°/j`.

+g

 ![figure02g](https://github.com/maboerg/Closed-chains-of-polygons/assets/88709288/29c7e392-210b-4b0f-9fd8-8ebfe919a0b0)